u0d7i/PU10/first-boot.md

 ![PU10 Qtek 9000](img/pu10_010.png?raw=true "PU10 Qtek 9000")

 And finally - there is no power-off or reboot option.
 To power-off you need to remove the battery.
-To reboot, you need to put stylus into "reset" hole.
+To reboot, you need to put stylus into "Reset" hole.
 You'll also need a stylus to put device into BootLoader mode - presas  Light (lightbulb button under volume control) + Power + Reset (the hole between earphpone USB, pressed by stylus):

 ![PU10 Qtek 9000](img/pu10_011.png?raw=true "PU10 Qtek 9000")

+BootLoader mode shows "Serial" atop of the screen  and "v2.01" at the bottom.
+Backlit is disabled, so, difficult to make a pictude.